VLSIDA/chip-tutorials/klayout.md

 as the version used in OpenLane-2, so it should be compatible.

 *WARNING*: If you install another version, you must *UNINSTALL* KLayout before using OpenLane-2 in subsequent parts of the class.
-Or, at least, removing it from your PATH.
+Or, at least, remove it from your PATH.
 The OL2 developers use locally installed executables instead of the ones in the Docker container when they exist.
 You may run into problems during KLayout steps in OL2 if you do not do this!